KaEerola/IceLime/README.md

 # Coverage

-Majority of the tests we have made are robot tests, but for the unittests coverage report can be found in Codecov. https://app.codecov.io/gh/KaEerola/IceLime
+The majority of the tests are robot tests.
+Unittest coverage report can be found at Codecov: https://app.codecov.io/gh/KaEerola/IceLime

 # Definition of Done